Induced entanglement entropy of harmonic oscillators in noncommutative phase space: Quantum R e nyi Entropy in Commutative and Noncommutative Phase Space

 When $\alpha\to1$, the entropy $\mathcal{S}_\alpha(\mathcal{W})$ defined above will reduce to the following,

 where the $\star-$logarithm is

 The expression (\ref{s1}) corresponds to the von Neumann entropy in phase space, and it has already been studied in Ref.~\cite{zc}.

 Now let us consider the quantum R\'{e}nyi entropy in $4D$ noncommutative phase space.
 In noncommutative phase space, the coordinate operators $\hat{x}_{i}$ and $\hat{p}_{i}$ satisfy the extended commutation relations (\ref{cr2}).
-Consider some transformation between the coordinates of commutative phase space and those of noncommutative phase space,
+Consider some transformation between the coordinates $(y_1,y_2,q_1,q_2)$ of commutative phase space and the coordinates $(x_1,x_2,p_1,p_2)$ of noncommutative phase space,

 where $M$ is the corresponding transformation matrix.
-Using the commutation relations (\ref{cr2}) and (\ref{cr1}), one can derive the following relations
+Using the commutation relations (\ref{cr2}) and (\ref{cr1}), one can derive the following relations:

 It is easy to derive the determinant of $M$,

 So in the $4D$ noncommutative phase space, the size of the minimal phase space cell can be considered as

 Similar to the definition (\ref{sqc}), the quantum R\'{e}nyi entropy in $4D$ noncommutative phase space can be defined as